lnagle/tools-for-clearer-thinking/emotional-reasoning/README.md

 - [x] Create core flow for analyzing a single emotion
 - [x] Allow analyzing multiple emotions in a single session
-- [ ] Pretty print session on exit

 ### Ideas for Future Iterations

 - [ ] Persist data across sessions
 - [ ] Identify counterproductive language.
 For example: pressurized words like "should" and "must"
 - [ ] Support returning to certain topics and situations based on past sessions
+- [ ] Identify patterns and trends across sessions.
+For example: emotions that come up frequently, emotional valence, less frequent use of pressurized language, greater self-compassion, etc.

 ## Additional Resources